-The Specific Plan aims to create an environment that encourages being outdoors and where a variety of daily activities are all located on a walkable (or bikeable) campus.
-Partially shaded walkways will be provided throughout the development, and sidewalks will be incorporated into the overall circulation concept linking transit stops on the arterials and ride-share drop-off points with the rest of the Project where feasible.
+the overall circulation concept linking transit stops on the arterials and ride-share drop-off points with the rest of the Project where feasible.
+13

 Physical separation of uses is discouraged, including the separation of onsite uses from adjacent properties, when reasonable.
 Pedestrian-level connections with the multi-family housing developments and office complexes adjacent to Specific Plan area is encouraged, and where not currently existing, will be evaluated, where feasible.
 Trail linkages to Pima County-owned property northwest of the Property are also desired to enable residents and visitors to access the larger Pima County trail system.